Disney recruits Rapsody, others for EP honoring Black lives

 “What does it feel like when you go to those funerals?
 All these black cars and trucks, everybody dressed in black.
 The emotion.
 How does that feel after you’ve gone through that and you go home and that person is not in your life anymore?
 That’s kind of the energy or emotion I wanted to touch on,” she said.

-“Pray Momma Don’t Cry” is one of four songs featured on “I Can’t Breath/Music for the Movement,” a four-song album that is a joint venture between Disney Music Group and The Undefeated, ESPN’s platform for exploring the intersections of race, sports and culture.
+“Pray Momma Don’t Cry” is one of four songs featured on “I Can’t Breathe/Music for the Movement,” a four-song album that is a joint venture between Disney Music Group and The Undefeated, ESPN’s platform for exploring the intersections of race, sports and culture.
 Rapsody is hoping the album can unite people.

 “Sometimes music does more than sitting across the table trying to hammer something into somebody’s head who just doesn’t get it because they don’t live your life,” she explained.
 “Music is a universal language in that way.”